hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 All code should have unit tests - even your business network logic!

 We are now going to add a simple unit test for the business network definition.
 The unit test will run against the **embedded** {{site.data.conrefs.hlf_short}} runtime.
 The embedded runtime actually stores the state of 'the blockchain' in-memory in a Node.js process.
 This embedded runtime is very useful for unit testing, as it allows you to focus on testing the business logic rather than configuring an entire Fabric.
-The latter is more suited to running a system test (which is also possible of course, but is out of scope for this E2E tutorial).
+The latter is more suited to running a system test (which is also possible of course, but is out of scope for this guide).

 From your project working directory (my-network), open the file `test/Sample.js` and inspect the contents.